Logo

 The Lifespan of Sperm

-Sperm can survive inside the female reproductive system for up to five days.
+Sperm can live inside the female reproductive system for up to five days.
 This means that if intercourse occurs towards the end of a woman’s period, the sperm can still be viable when ovulation occurs a few days later.
 If an egg is released and fertilized during this time, pregnancy is possible.

 Furthermore, the journey of sperm through the female reproductive tract is a fascinating process.
 From navigating the acidic environment of the vagina to encountering various cervical mucus textures, sperm face numerous obstacles before reaching the fallopian tubes where fertilization takes place.